antlbowens/VPN-in-Azure/README.md

 ## Phase 1

 During this phase (Phase 1), use [WhatIsMyIPAddress](https://whatismyipaddress.com/) to identify your current IP address.
 This will help you compare it later when connected to a VPN.
 It's also a good idea to write it down for reference.
 I would demonstrate myself but, I wouldn't want to accidentally leak my info to anyone.

 ## Phase 2

+During Phase 2, create a VPN account using [ProtonVPN](https://protonvpn.com/) before setting up your virtual machine.
+Be sure to use the free version of ProtonVPN.
+Also, write down your username and password so you can easily sign in once you're inside the virtual machine.